The new Jimmy Stewart biopic depicts his World War II service

 The goal is bold and specific: to secure one million donated movie tickets for active-duty military members, veterans, first responders, and their families to see “Jimmy” in theaters.
 All donations to the Give Back campaign are 100% tax deductible, and 100% of the proceeds go towards donated tickets.

 It’s one of those rare campaigns where the action matches the message.
 A film about service is pairing itself with a way to serve.
-A story about kindness is asking people to practice it, not just clap for it.
+A story about kindness is asking people to practice it, not just applaud it.
+A small but real “thank you for your service.”

-So watch the trailer.
-Share it with someone who’d appreciate it.
-And if you’re able, help fill a few seats for the folks who’ve spent their lives standing the watch.
+So watch the trailer and share it with someone who’d appreciate it.
+If you’re able, help fill a few seats for the people who spent a chunk of their lives serving.

 JIMMY Trailer (2026) KJ Apa, James Stewart Biopic